tkumar012/tkumar012.github.io/03_Research.md

 ## In Progress

-"How the content of claims shapes government responsiveness: theory and evidence from Mumbai. *Draft in preparation for APSA 2021*.
+"How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft in preparation for APSA 2021*.

 "Why we should study small cities" (with Matthew Stenberg). *Draft in preparation for APSA 2021*.